-2023-2024 California School Immunization Requirements 9th - 12th Admission Vaccine Number of Doses Required of Each Immunization 3 Polio OPV or IPV 3 doses meet requirement if 1 dose was given on or after 4 th birthday; if not, 4 doses are needed 1 Tdap Tetanus Toxoid, Reduced Diphtheria Toxoid & Acellular Pertussis THIS IS A CALIFORNIA STATE REQUIREMENT 1 dose of pertussis-containing vaccine is required on or after 7 th birthday.
-Tdap will meet (1) DTaP requirement.
-Students will not be allowed to attend school without documentation of a Tdap immunization.
-3 DTaP, DTP Diphtheria, Tetanus, & Pertussis Td Tetanus 3 doses meet requirement if Tdap was given on or after 7 th birthday.
-1-2 doses of Td given on or after 7 th birthday count towards the requirement.
-3 Hep B Hepatitis B 3 doses at any age meets requirement 2 MMR Measles, Mumps & Rubella only doses given on or after 1st birthday meet the requirement 2 Varicella Chickenpox "History of chickenpox disease" does not meet the chickenpox immunization requirement.
-A medical exemption issued using CAIR-ME may be used for a child who had chickenpox disease that was documented by a physician (see below) There is no requirement for a COVID-19 vaccine for the 2023-2024 school year.
+2024-2025 California School Immunization Requirements 9 th - 12 th Admission Vaccine Number of Doses Required of Each Immunization Polio OPV or IPV 3 doses meet the requirement if 1 dose was given on or after 4 th birthday; if not, 4 doses are needed.
+Tdap Tetanus Toxoid, Reduced Diphtheria Toxoid & Acellular Pertussis THIS IS A CALIFORNIA STATE REQUIREMENT 1 dose of Pertussis-containing vaccine meets the requirement if given on or after the 7th birthday.
+Tdap is required for 7th grade advancement in California schools.
+A Tdap will meet (1) DTaP requirement.
+DTaP, DTP Diphtheria, Tetanus, & Pertussis Td Tetanus 3 doses meet the requirement if Tdap was given on or after the 7 th birthday.
+1-2 doses of Td given on or after the 7 th birthday count towards the requirement.
+Hep B Hepatitis B 3 doses meet the requirement.
+MMR Measles (2 doses), Mumps (2 doses), & Rubella (1 dose) 2 doses given on or after the 1 st birthday meet the requirement.
+A MMR Titer no longer meets the requirement.
+Varicella Chickenpox 2 doses meet the requirement.
+A Varicella Titer or "history of chickenpox disease" no longer meets the requirement.
+Vaccination or a CAIR-ME (medical exemption) is required.
+There is no requirement for a COVID-19 vaccine for the 2024-2025 school year.

-- Since January 1, 2016, Personal Beliefs Exemptions for currently-required vaccines are no longer allowed in any school, whether public or private. - Medical Exemptions for Required Immunizations Starting January 1, 2021, all new medical exemptions for school entry must be issued through the California Immunization Registry Medical Exemption website CAIR-ME.
-Parents and physicians can register and create an account in CAIR-ME at any time.
+• Since January 1, 2016, Personal Beliefs Exemptions for currently-required vaccines are no longer allowed in any school, whether public or private.

+• Medical Exemptions for Required Immunizations - Starting January 1, 2021, all new medical exemptions for school entry must be issued through the California Immunization Registry - Medical Exemption website CAIR-ME.
+Parents and a California physician can register and create an account in CAIR-ME at any time.
 Once registered, parents can log in to CAIR-ME to request a medical exemption.
 Parents take the exemption request number to their child's physician who can log in to CAIR-ME to issue the exemption.
-Once the exemption is issued, the physician prints the two-page form and provides a copy to the parents to give to their child's school. - Existing Medical exemptions issued before 2021 will remain on file at schools and do not need to be uploaded into CAIR-ME. - Existing Medical exemptions in CAIR-ME can be accepted, but parents must update the school information listed in CAIR-ME for the exemption and provide a copy to the school.
-Instructions to Request a Medical Exemption - Medical exemptions issued before January 1, 2020 by physicians who have been disciplined by their medical licensing board were no longer valid after the beginning of the 2021-2022 school year.
-For more information regarding medical exemptions and to find out if your physician has been disciplined by the Medical Board or Osteopathic Medical Board go to: https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/Immunization/School/laws-exemptions.aspx - For information regarding CAIR go to: https://cair.cdph.ca.gov/exemptions/home
+Once the exemption is issued, the physician prints the two-page form and provides a copy to the parents to give to their child's school.

+- Medical Exemptions issued before January 1, 2020 by physicians who have been disciplined by their medical licensing board were no longer valid after the beginning of the 2021-2022 school year.
+To find out if your physician has been disciplined by the Medical Board or Osteopathic Medical Board click on this link: Pre-2020 Medical Exemptions by Disciplined Physicians (PDF) - Medical exemptions issued before 2021 will remain on file at school and do not need to be uploaded into CAIR-ME.
+Expired ME's will require a new CAIR-ME.
+Instructions to Request a Medical Exemption (PDF)

+• Existing Medical exemptions in CAIR-ME will be accepted, but parents must update the school information listed in CAIR-ME and provide a copy to the school.
+For information regarding CAIR go to: https://cair.cdph.ca.gov/exemptions/home